niacobel/CHAINS/docs/source/control_launcher.overview.rst

 First step: System modelling
 ----------------------------

-``CONTROL LAUNCHER`` begins by generating some data files that will be used by QOCT-RA to model the system that needs to be controlled.
+``CONTROL LAUNCHER`` begins by generating some data files that will be used by QOCT-GRAD to model the system that needs to be controlled.
 This step involves parsing the source file to extract all the needed values from it, then manipulating those values to build an effective Hamiltonian describing the molecule.

 For more details on how this modelling process is performed, consult the :doc:`control_launcher.modelling` specific documentation.